Plumpton, East Sussex: The Plough Inn

-The pub was originally sited by Bower Farm but was re-located to the crossroads when the airfield was built in the second world war.
+The pub was originally sited by Bower Farm but was relocated to the crossroads when the airfield was built in the second world war.
 There is a monument to the airmen by the pub.

 Behind the Plough Inn is an archaic meadow, used as a campsite by the pub.
 It has old flowery sward, oxeye daisy, knapweed, fleabane, and even bits of saw wort, which the pub is commendably trying to manage (2015).
-In the autumn there are old meadow fungi like cedarwood waxcap and fairy club.
-Unlike Worcestershire where many pubs that have old meadows attached to them, the Plough is special for maintaining its meadow, as this is not a strong Sussex tradition.
+In the autumn there are old meadow fungi such as cedarwood waxcap and fairy club.
+Unlike Worcestershire, where many pubs that have old meadows attached to them, the Plough is special for maintaining its meadow, as this is not a strong Sussex tradition.

 Plumpton College

-Plumpton College is a Further and Higher education college with courses in a variety of land based including Viticulture and Oenology, Agriculture, Horticulture, Floristry, Equine Studies, Animal Care and Veterinary Nursing, Countryside Management and so on.
+Plumpton College is a Further and Higher education college with a variety of land-based courses, including Viticulture and Oenology, Agriculture, Horticulture, Floristry, Equine Studies, Animal Care and Veterinary Nursing, Countryside Management and so on.